dslaborg/sleep-mice-tuebingen/README.md

         new window size in window warping
         * time_shift (`TIME_SHIFT: float`): factor to determine the random amount of time a signal is shifted

+## Conversion of torch model to tensorflow.js

+We add scripts to convert the torch model to tensorflow.js and check its outputs.
+First, the model is converted to keras, and then to tfjs.
+This has been checked with python=3.6.
+Another requirements file is add in "scripts/tfjs/requirements.txt" for the required and different packages to run the scripts in "scripts/tfjs".
+First run "scripts/tfjs/torch\_to\_keras.py", and then run "scripts/tfjs/keras\_to\_tfjs.py".
+To check the tfjs model, use node to run "scripts/tfjs/check\_tfjs.js".